NSB Logo Hayley Wickenheiser Hayley Wickenheiser

 Calgary, Alberta, Canada

 A decorated Olympian, Hayley Wickenheiser is regarded as one of the best female hockey players in the world with an uncompromised determination and dedication to her sport.
 However, it’s not just her lethal slapshot that is respected by her teammates, fans and peers; Hayley is also an award winner, community leader, mentor, history-maker and an accomplished businesswoman.
-Today she helps in the fight in healthcare against COVID-19 on her journey to her medical degree.
+Today she helps in the fight in healthcare during and post-COVID-19 earning her medical degree along the way, and now working with the Toronto Maple Leafs.

 Keynote Speeches